Coltonton/WD-PR4100-FreeNAS-Control/README.md

  Feel free to modify any of the scripts at your will and risk, a few things can be easily modified like PowerLED color, state, and Welcome Text.
 (Info on later, I do have some in the comments)

+## Added Features:
+- Easy LED Control
+- An actual Fan control profile (may need tuning use at your own risk)
+- Scripts for Pre-Init / Shutdown
+- Auto Dim Display

+## To Add:
+- Maybe a full on device menu?
+- Make easier for users to edit custom stuff / give options?